M0UTOO/cook-master/README.md

     (You should now have all dependecies in the vendor foler)

     In the project folder, import the .env file
-    Run php sparke serve to start the server in development mode.
+    Run php spark serve to start the server in development mode.